-(1) Date of remarketing; Bonds originally issued as 2012 Series M Bonds on December 20, 2012.
+Date of remarketing; Bonds originally issued as 2012 Series M Bonds on December 20, 2012.

-(2) Date of remarketing; Bonds originally issued as 2013 Series F Bonds on December 19, 2013.
+Date of remarketing; Bonds originally issued as 2013 Series F Bonds on December 19, 2013.

-(3) Date of remarketing; Bonds originally issued as 2016 Series C Bonds on March 24, 2016.
+Date of remarketing; Bonds originally issued as 2016 Series C Bonds on March 24, 2016.

 (4) Date of remarketing for the 2016 Series J-1 Bonds; Bonds originally issued as 2016 Series J-1 Bonds on December 22, 2016.
 The proceeds of the 2016 Series J-1 Bonds were applied to finance the Mortgage Loan for the Jamaica Crossing High Rise Development.
-The 2016 Series J Supplemental Resolution, as amended by the 2016 Series J Amendment, provides that on or before January 15, 2024, upon the delivery by Freddie Mac of a Credit Enhancement Agreement in connection with the conversion of the Jamaica Crossing High Rise Mortgage Loan will be released from the lien of the General Resolution and will no longer be a "Mortgage Loan" under the General Resolution and (ii) the 2016 Series J-1 Bonds will no longer be a "Mortgage Loan" under the General Resolution but will instead be secured solely by the Mortgage Loan for the Jamaica Crossing High Rise Dovelopment and the revenues and mortgage related thereto.
+The 2016 Series J Supplemental Resolution, as amended by the 2016 Series J Amendment, provides that on or before January 15, 2024, upon the delivery by Freddie Mac of a Credit Enhancement Agreement in connection with the conversion of the Jamaica Crossing High Rise Mortgage Loan to a permanent Mortgage Loan and satisfaction of other conditions, (i) the Jamaica Crossing High Rise Mortgage Loan will be released from the lien of the General Resolution and will no longer be a "Mortgage Loan" under the General Resolution and (ii) the 2016 Series J-1 Bonds will no longer be secured by the Revenues and assets pledged under the General Resolution but will instead be secured solely by the Mortgage Loan for the Jamaica Crossing High Rise Development and the revenues and mortgage related thereto.
 If such conditions are not satisfied on or before January 15, 2024, then the Mortgage Loan for the Jamaica Crossing High Rise Development will be in default and the 2016 Series J-1 Bonds will be subject to mandatory tender for purchase on February 1, 2024.

-(5) Date of remarketing; Bonds originally issued as several separate Series on several prior dates.
+Date of remarketing; Bonds originally issued as several separate Series on several prior dates.

-(6) Date of remarketing; Bonds originally issued as 2018 Series L-2 Bonds on December 26, 2018.
+Date of remarketing; Bonds originally issued as 2018 Series L-2 Bonds on December 26, 2018.